How to Rephrase a Sentence? Guide with Tips and Examples

 The all-in-one AI tool you’ve dreamed about.
 Try now!

-What Is the Difference Between Paraphrasing and Rewording?
+Difference Between Paraphrasing and Rewording

 Paraphrasing and rewording differ in the scope of changes and the end goal.
 You cannot reword the original source while referring to it; you can only rephrase it.